What is a Caregiver?

 The data is evaluated by a qualified professional such as a Board Certified Behavior Analyst that is assigned to supervise regularly to ensure our process is effective and your child is steadily progressing.

 We here at Accel Therapies have many years of professional experience and have achieved many positive outcomes for our clients.
 As a result, we are pleased to inform you that we offer a wonderful program that provides training to caregivers.
 Caregivers receive personal instruction from our highly qualified case managers or clinical supervisors.
 You can contact us for more information, as we are here to help.
-Also, take some time to get more informed by visiting our website at https://www.acceltherapies.com/our-services.
+Learn more about our service here.